mbr/flask-appconfig/docs/deployment.rst

 * Grows with the application, like Flask: Small application run almost instantly without much extra setup while applications that require extra performance are easy to configure and reuse these components.
-* Minimal moving parts: As little additional dependencies are introduced, to keep the stack small and easy to manage.
+* Minimal moving parts: As few as possible additional dependencies are introduced, to keep the stack small and easy to manage.

 .. _WSGI: http://wsgi.readthedocs.org/